doreenmwangi/doreenmwangi/README.md

 I'm a tech enthusiast with a passion for machine learning, data science, and database systems.
 I enjoy working on data-driven projects that uncover insights and drive decision-making.
 Currently, I'm expanding my skills in advanced machine learning models and deep learning, with a growing interest in real-world applications across healthcare, finance, and more.
 I enjoy building clean, interpretable models, exploring data pipelines, and understanding how different technologies work together to solve complex problems.
-Outside of coding, I'm always curious—whether it’s reading up on new AI research or experimenting with datasets to sharpen my skills.
+Outside of coding, I'm always curious whether it’s reading up on new AI research or experimenting with datasets to sharpen my skills.

 ## 📊 Skills
 - Languages: Python, SQL, R, HTML, C++, C